Get to Know the Artist

 Her popular titles are also a key feature of her work.
 Seemingly upbeat they are open to interpretation adding a layer of intrigue to her abstract works.

-Kirsty has been finalist in multiple notable art awards, including The Walker & Hall Waiheke Art Award, The Parkin Drawing Award and the Molly Morpeth Canaday Award, she also has a piece in The James Wallace Arts Trust.
-She is proud to be represented by Flagstaff Gallery, Mobile Art, ARTFORM, Artfull, Art Box, ZeaYou.
+Kirsty has been finalist in multiple notable art awards, including The Walker & Hall Waiheke Art Award, The Parkin Drawing Award and the Molly Morpeth Canaday Award, she also has a piece in The Arts House Trust Collection.
+She is proud to be represented by Flagstaff Gallery, Mobile Art, ARTFORM, The Art Precinct, Art Box, ZeaYou.

 • My Background

-Growing up I spent a lot of time entertaining myself, as my family and I travelled extensively, living in various countries around the world – the last count was 9.
+Growing up I spent a lot of time entertaining myself, as my family and I travelled extensively, living in various countries around the world living in 9 different countries.

 Often left to my own devices I retreated into a world of imagination.
 Fuelled by the sights, sounds, smells that surrounded me I spent endless hours drawing, painting and storytelling.

-My artistic career at school was short lived as I was and am disinterested in realistic drawing.
+My artistic career at school was short lived, I was never interested in realistic drawing.
 For me art has always been about emotion, the telling of stories and the portrayal and energy of an atmosphere, real or imagined.

 My mother was also a big influence, she was very creative and would create beautiful, fun filled homes all over the world using whatever was available to her… tea crates, palms for Christmas trees etc. She, like me was a fan of abstract work and my joy for colour comes from her.
 Although I’ve taken my love of orange and lime green to the next level.